brianchankobe/fintech-project/README.md

         - Check the order details including which user buy stock, or which user sell stock

-    - investor
+    - member

         -  Search and browser stock details and data visualization basically
         - browser the basic information including market new, IPO calendar etc..
-        - Try to buy or sell stock
+        - Try to carry out simulation of stock trading
+        - provided with balance (default balance: 5000000)
         - Check the stock order

-    - visitor
+    - nonmember

         - Search and browser stock details and data visualization basically
         - browser the basic information including market new, IPO calendar etc..
+        - No right for simulation of stock trading
+        - default balance: 0

 ## Main Page (待定)